Mark Zuckerberg unveils wild AR plans at Facebook Connect event

 Mark Zuckerberg detailed a world where holograms will stand beside us in concerts and people can work together in digital offices despite being thousands of miles apart.
 Hearing him speak it's hard not to feel amazed by the world that might be.

-But the issue is that while aspects of this integrated metaverse already exist, key pillars feel like they are still a decade away.
-The technology we have just isn't there yet, and while we can start to move in that direction the whole keynote is full of speculation that leaves us wondering why we bothered to tune in.
+But the issue is that while aspects of this integrated metaverse already exist, key pillars that will hold up the bulk of Meta's vision feel like they are still a decade away.
+The technology we have just isn't there yet, and while we can start to move in the direction Meta outlines, the whole keynote is full of speculation that leaves us wondering why we bothered to tune in.